-The fence of the cutter is movable to any one of four straight positions, or one of two 45° angle positions (Figure 7).
-Moving the fence helps position the material being cut under different areas of the blade, so that as areas of the blade become dull, other areas that are still sharp can be more easily used.
-Cutting under different areas of the blade also wears the sides of the cutter mechanism more evenly over time, extending the life of the tool.
-Cutting mostly under one side can wear out the cutter sooner.
+The fence of the cutter is movable to any one of four straight positions, or any one of four 45° angle positions.
+(See Figure 7.)
+When cutting wood or laminate materials using this cutter, moving the fence helps position the material being cut under different areas of the blade, so that as areas of the blade become dull, other areas that are still sharp can be more easily used.
+Cutting under different areas of the blade also wears the cutter mechanism more evenly over time, extending the life of the tool.
+Cutting excessively under only one side of the cutter can cause premature wear.

 To move the fence, remove the two wing nuts from beneath the bed, and remove the fence.
-Insert the fence into any pair of holes as shown in Figure 7, then reattach and tighten the wing nuts.
+Insert the fence into any pair of holes as shown, then reattach and tighten the wing nuts.

-The cutter comes with a cut guide that attaches to the fence using a wing screw (Figure 7).
+The cutter comes with a cut guide (Figure 7) that attaches to the fence using a wing screw.
 The cut guide can be used to set a length of cut for repeating a length of cut.
 If the fence is moved to the left or right, the cut guide can be moved onto either side of the fence.
-The cut guide includes a 45° angle.
+The cut guide includes a 45° angle that can be used to make diagonal cuts in tiles up to 18" wide.
+Position the tile and cut guide approximately as shown in Figure 8, then adjust so that the blade is directly over the diagonal in the tile.
+Keep hands away from the blade and blade carrier.
+This may require test cuts to perfect.
+When the cut guide is in the correct position, tighten down the wing screw, and it will position the tile for repeat diagonal cuts.